core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the group mode to protect a response, a server SHALL proceed as described in {{Section 8.3 of RFC8613}}, with the following modifications.

-Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).
+Note that the server always protects a response with the Sender Context from its latest Security Context, and that establishing a new Security Context resets the Sender Sequence Number to 0 (see {{new-sender-id}} and {{new-sec-context}}).

 * In step 2, the Additional Authenticated Data is modified as described in {{sec-cose-object}} of this document.